From the Library to the Limelight:

 J. Erik Jonsson Sculpture Unveiled in Axxess Atrium

-School leaders recently unveiled the bust of J. Erik Jonsson at its new home at a prominent corner of the Axxess Atrium within the Engineering and Computer Science West (ECSW) building.
+School leaders recently unveiled the bust of J. Erik Jonsson at its new home in a prominent corner of the Axxess Atrium within the Engineering and Computer Science West (ECSW) building.
 The sculpture was relocated from the Cyrus D. Cantrell III Memorial Library to the Axxess Atrium.

-The Erik Jonsson School of Engineering and Computer Science has recognized its own namesake founder, J. Erik Jonsson, a founder of Texas Instruments Inc. and member of the National Academy of Engineering, with a bust created more than 20 years ago that was previously housed inside the Cantrell Library on the lower level of the Engineering and Computer Science North building.
+The Erik Jonsson School of Engineering and Computer Science has recognized its own namesake founder, J. Erik Jonsson, a founder of Texas Instruments Inc. and a member of the National Academy of Engineering, with a bust created more than 20 years ago that was previously housed inside the Cantrell Library on the lower level of the Engineering and Computer Science North (ECSN) building.
 However, many students, faculty and staff were unaware of its presence.

 “When ECSW opened in 2018, a historian from another university in the Dallas area published articles in a magazine about Jonsson that caught my attention,” said Vice Dean Poras T. Balsara.